soundwanders/sleepy-chef/README.md

 - Next's useRouter hook helps send and receive the user's query + query parameters, necessary to filter/sort the recipe API data.
 - API responds to user-submitted queries, filtering appropriate response by using key-value pairs to returning matching recipes as Objects.
 - Dynamically generate individual recipe pages using Next.js' dynamic routing method and getServerSideProps for server-side data fetching.
+- [Glyphhanger](https://www.npmjs.com/package/glyphhanger/v/3.2.0) optimizes webfont loading by subsetting font files to only include characters used on sleepy chef site.
 - Custom Levenshtein Distance algorithm function for fuzzy-searching, which helps widen the net for potential search results.
-- React Context allows us to share the recipe data between components, avoids need for prop drilling and improves scalability.
+- React Context used to improve scalability by creating a context that holds original recipe data, which can be shared between components.

 #### * This project is currently in development